 Although these areas don’t offer water access, this doesn’t mean that mould cannot grow.
 Check your window sills as rain can come through, as well as curtains in your living room.
 As for bedrooms, fabrics and mattresses are prime targets for mould if any dampness is present.
 Other places to check are air conditioning vents and ducts, laundry areas, walls and doorframes, and indoor pot plants.

 Keeping your home ventilated and dry will significantly reduce mould occurrence.
 However, at times a stubborn mould growth can indicate an undetected leak.
 As pipes and plumbing are hidden underground or behind walls, a leak will not be visible until we notice patches of mould.
 If you suspect a leak, it is worth investigating before it causes extensive damage.
 A professional leak detection specialist will be able to help pinpoint the leak for repair or replacement.

-Wild Water Plumbing offers leak detection and mould removal service at an affordable upfront price to the local North Shore and Northern Beaches community.
+Wild Water Plumbing Plumbers Northern Beaches offer leak detection and mould removal service at an affordable upfront price to the local North Shore and Northern Beaches community.
 We use the latest detection equipment to ensure minimal disruption, and our team of fully licensed professionals always put the customer first.